 If you lost your dental crown because of tooth decay, Dr. Koch would fill the cavity, and we may or may not be able to reuse the crown.

-If you lose a filling, we will need to replace it.
-Keep the area around the lost filling clean by rinsing with warm water, but do not brush the tooth.
+If you lose a filling, we’ll need to create a new one.
+Don’t brush the tooth, but cleanse the area by rinsing with warm water.
 Call our office.

-You never have to worry that you’re not covered in case of a dental emergency.
-If you need us during regular business hours, please call and we’ll get you in as quickly as possible.
+Whether you have a toothache or a lost crown, we’ll make your emergency a priority. , If you need us during regular business hours, please call and we’ll get you in as quickly as possible.
 If it’s after hours, please call our regular number, and our service will get a message to us so we can call you right back.
 We are always here for you!